San Antonio: Mass transit

-A bus and rubber tired streetcar (bus) system is provided by the city's metropolitan transit authority, VIA Metropolitan Transit.
+A bus system is provided by the city's metropolitan transit authority, VIA Metropolitan Transit.
 VIA began operating a bus rapid transit line known as VIA Primo in December 2012, which connects Downtown San Antonio to the South Texas Medical Center, the main campus of the University of Texas at San Antonio, and the independent enclave city of Leon Valley.
 Additionally, VIA also offers VIAtrans Paratransit Service, a wheelchair accessible ride-share service for people with disabilities.

 In August 2010, VIA Metropolitan Transit unveiled buses that are powered by diesel-electric hybrid technology.
 The 30 hybrid buses were put into service on VIA's express routes to serve daily commuters across the city.
 This set of buses follows the introduction of new vehicles powered by compressed natural gas, which were unveiled in May 2010.
 In the fall of 2010, VIA took delivery of three new buses that are powered by electricity from on-board batteries.
 These buses serve the Downtown core area, and are the first revenue vehicles VIA operates which have zero emissions.

 VIA offers 90 regular bus routes and two Downtown streetcar routes.
 This includes express service from Downtown to park and ride locations in the south, west, northwest, north central and northeast sides of the city, with service to major locations such as UTSA, Six Flags Fiesta Texas and SeaWorld.
 VIA also offers a special service to city events including Spurs games and city parades from its park and ride locations.